Getting a Lawyer

 Finding a Lawyer

 Talk to family and friends for their recommendations.
 The yellow page directory is another source for lawyers in your area.
-Your local library may have a copy of the Missouri Legal Directory that contains information about lawyers and their areas of practice.

 People of modest means may be eligible for assistance through local legal services programs.
-Go to the county resources list for your county for details.

 Hiring a Lawyer